tardate/LittleArduinoProjects/Electronics101/555Timer/VariableDutyCycle/README.md

 * if we decrease R1 by ∆Ω, we must increase R2 by ∆/2 Ω

 My objective here is "easy manual duty cycle adjustment" so I just want one control.
-This sounds like a job for a dual pole potentionmeter.
+This sounds like a job for a dual pole potentiometer.
 NB: an alternative approach with diode-controlled discharge circuit is [covered on the learnabout-electronics site](http://www.learnabout-electronics.org/Oscillators/osc44.php).

 If I had a dual-pole pot with one core of say 50kΩ and the other of 25kΩ, that would be perfect.